Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Conclusion

 \section{Conclusion}

-In this work, we propose a popularity debiasing method in a post-hoc manner, a new method to mitigate popularity bias in GNN-based CF by estimating interaction-level popularity and leveraging it to derive a popularity direction to remove popularity-driven components from node embeddings.
+In this work, we propose a popularity debiasing method in a post-hoc manner, a novel method to mitigate popularity bias in GNN-based CF by estimating interaction-level popularity and leveraging it to derive a popularity direction to remove popularity-driven components from node embeddings.
 Unlike existing approaches, our method requires no retraining and can be applied directly to pre-trained models.
-Extensive experiments on three real-world datasets show that our method consistently outperforms state-of-the-art baselines, improving both head and tail recommendations.
+Extensive unbiased evaluations on three real-world datasets show that our method consistently outperforms state-of-the-art methods, improving both head and tail recommendations.
 We further demonstrate that our method generalizes to other GNN-based CF backbones.
-Future research can extend post-hoc methods to other forms of bias correction, such as exposure bias or position bias, and explore applications beyond CF, including content-based, hybrid, and dynamic recommendation settings.
+Future research can extend post-hoc methods to other types of bias, such as exposure bias or position bias, and explore applications beyond GNN-based CF, including other latent-factor models, as well as content-based and dynamic recommendation settings.